atuel96/hp-greedy-bayesian-optimization/README.md

 For the optimization task we add a **validation set** and the **wave parameters of the validation set**.

-So, we start by loading the files provided in the [data](data/) folder:
+We start by loading the files provided in the [data](data/) folder:

 ``` python
 import numpy as np